Affiliate Disclosure: This post contains Amazon affiliate links. I earn a small commission at no extra cost to you.

 Cons:

-Best for: General daily use, travel, dogs who need mild to moderate cooling.
+Best for: General daily use, travel, and dogs who need mild to moderate cooling.

 2. Arf Pets Self-Cooling Mat (Best Runner-Up)

-The Arf Pets mat uses the same pressure-activated gel technology as The Green Pet Shop but comes in a wider range of sizes and a slightly more durable outer shell.
-The non-toxic gel is latex-free and safe for dogs with sensitivities.
+The Arf Pets mat uses the exact same pressure-activated gel technology as The Green Pet Shop.
+The difference is a wider range of sizes and a slightly tougher outer shell.
+It holds up well against unclipped nails.
+The non-toxic gel is latex-free.
+Most vets I know recommend this for dogs with skin sensitivities.

 Buy the Arf Pets Cooling Mat on Amazon